-DRESDEN, Germany – I visited Dresden to reconcile two famous sets of images: The first, captured by the painter Canaletto in the 18th century, was the skyline of art-filled Baroque buildings that earned the city the nickname "on the Elbe".
+DRESDEN, Germany – I visited Dresden to reconcile two famous sets of images: The first, captured by the painter Canaletto in the 18th century, was the skyline of art-filled Baroque buildings that earned the city the nickname "Florence on the Elbe".
 The other images showed a devastated Dresden after the Allies firebombed the city in February 1945 at the end of World War II.
 I wanted to see both the rebuilt landscape and the modern city that emerged with it.

 The walkable streets and pleasant squares of Dresden's now-beautiful Old Town (Altstadt), lined with Renaissance and Baroque masterpieces re-created over decades, create an alluring sense of the past.
-In former royal buildings and palaces, it's easy to imagine the days of the wealthy electors of Saxony, including Augustus the Strong, who modeled his architectural ambitions on those of Louis XIV.
+In former royal buildings and palaces, it's easy to imagine the days of the wealthy electors of Saxony, including Augustus the Strong (1670–1733), who modeled his architectural ambitions on those of Louis XIV.
 Centuries of accumulated treasures draw people to state-of-the-art museums and music venues.
-Still, this city of 535,000 doesn't live on past glory: Business thrives, fresh creativity drives new cultural projects, and the New Town (Neustadt) bustles with street life.
+Still, this city of 555,000 doesn't live on past glory: Business thrives, fresh creativity drives new cultural projects, and the New Town (Neustadt) bustles with street life.
 When my guide reflected on the rebuilt Frauenkirche, the Church of Our Lady, as a place of reconciliation, I sensed a city assessing its full history and finding the strength to move forward.

 Dresden sits on a curve of the Elbe River: On the south side, by the river, is the Old Town, with world-renowned museums, cultural venues, and churches.
 The New Town across the river is divided into Inner New Town, south of Albertplatz, and Outer New Town.
 New Town deserves a look despite a lack of famous sights; Outer New Town has a multicultural population and the liveliest nightlife.
-Throughout Dresden, evidence remains of World War II bombings (unfinished areas, especially in the Old Town) and the unattractive rebuilding of the German Democratic Republic era before reunification — keeping things real.
+Throughout Dresden, evidence remains of World War II bombings (unfinished areas, especially in the Old Town) and some unattractive rebuilding of the German Democratic Republic era before reunification — keeping things real.

 There's a lot to explore in Old Town, but I would have spent more time in the restaurants and bars in New Town.